Tag Archives: Diane Keaton

 What I enjoyed most about Hampstead is the fact that Hampstead is a real place and one of the the most beautiful parts of London, England.
 It was great to see the beauty of Hampstead captured so well.
 Particularly during spring and summer.

-Should I find myself watching it again, it will likely be so I can experience Hampstead the place, on film once more.
+Should I find myself watching this again, it will likely be so I can experience Hampstead the place on film once more.
 It’s worth it for that.

 Another reason you may watch could be if you’re a big fan of Keaton and or Gleeson.
 Otherwise it’s an OK romance/comedy.